 Hákarl – Icelandic Fermented Shark!

-Hákarl or kæstur hákarl (Icelandic for “fermented shark”) is a food from Iceland.
-It is a Greenland or basking shark which has been cured with a particular fermentation process and hung to dry for 4-5 months.
-Hákarl has a very particular ammonia-rich smell and taste, similar to very strong cheese.
-It is an acquired taste and many Icelanders never eat it.
+Hákarl or kæstur hákarl (Icelandic for “fermented shark”) is a national dish from Iceland.
+It consists of a Greenland or basking shark which is rotten, has been cured with a fermentation process, and is hung to dry in an open air shed.

-Hákarl is served as part of a Þorramatur, a selection of traditional Icelandic food served at Þorrablót in midwinter.
-Hákarl is, however, readily available in Icelandic stores all year round and is eaten in all seasons.
+Hákarl is served as part of a Þorramatur, a selection of traditional Icelandic food served at the Þorrablót festival in midwinter, a celebration with pagan origins.

 Submitted by A. Joshi